Oklahoma Labor Laws Guide

 * Except for religious corporations, educational institutions, associations, or societies when it comes to employing individuals of a certain religion to perform religion-related activities or curriculum.

-** Unless it is required or permitted by Oklahoma laws to make differences between sexes in terms of employment and it’s not discriminatory to provide different benefits and annuity to widows and widowers of employees.
+** Unless it is required or permitted by Oklahoma laws to make differences between sexes in terms of employment, it’s not discriminatory to provide different benefits and annuities to widows and widowers of employees.

-*** Unless such disability can harm normal operations of a business.
+*** Unless such disability can harm the normal operations of a business.

-Still, such a notice or advertisement may display preference, limitation, or discrimination based on religion, sex, or national origin where such factors are bona fide occupational qualifications necessary for a certain position.
+Still, such a notice or advertisement may display preferences, limitations, or discrimination based on religion, sex, or national origin where such factors are bona fide occupational qualifications necessary for a particular position.

 Also, religion, sex, national origin, age, disability, or genetic information are considered bona fide occupational qualifications with respect to hiring, classifying, or referring for employment when such qualifications are reasonably necessary to the normal operations of a business.